steqeq/0000/README.md

 |      |   | Does not include most up-to-date firmware |

-## Software Support
-As of AMD ROCm v1.9.0, the ROCm user-level software is compatible with the AMD drivers in certain upstream Linux kernels.
-You have the following options:

-• Use the ROCk kernel driver that is a part of AMD’s ROCm repositories or
-• Use the upstream driver and only install ROCm user-level utilities from AMD’s ROCm repositories

-The releases of the upstream Linux kernel support the following GPUs in ROCm:

-• Fiji, Polaris 10, Polaris 11
-• Fiji, Polaris 10, Polaris 11, Vega10
-• Fiji, Polaris 10, Polaris 11, Vega10, Vega 7nm

 ## Machine Learning and High Performance Computing Software Stack for AMD GPU